|Module||Bachelor-Praktikum (Practical Course for BSc students), IN0012

 Participants will work on a project by themselves using the interactive theorem prover Isabelle.
 The practical course will run throughout the semester.

 The application will be through the Matching Platform.
-There will be a kick-off meeting Friday January 29 at 15:00 in this BBB room; explaining some details about the Praktikum; in any case contact Simon Roßkopf via email in advance (i.e. before the matching starts) and indicate what prior experience you have with Isabelle (e.g. through one of the above-mentioned lectures) and possibly what particular topics you are interested in.
+There will be no kick-off meeting; if you have questions or want to participate contact Simon Roßkopf via email in advance (i.e. before the matching starts) and indicate what prior experience you have with Isabelle (e.g. through one of the above-mentioned lectures) and possibly what particular topics you are interested in.